commixproject/commix/README.md

 ## Donate

 Commix is the outcome of many hours of work and total personal dedication.
-Feel free to **[donate](https://www.paypal.com/gr/webapps/mpp/send-money-online)** via PayPal to `donations@commixproject.com` and instantly prove your ♥ for it!
+Feel free to **[donate](https://www.paypal.com/donate?hosted_button_id=UGBDUDJRW8U4E)** via PayPal and instantly prove your ♥ for it!

 ## Links